La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **le xatra de'i li vo cu se mrilu de'i li ze**
 > _The letter on the 4th is mailed on the 7th_ (whatever that can mean)

 Without **be**, the term **de'i li vo** would apply to the whole relation, not to **xatra**.
 What we want to say is that the former date applies just to the letter, and the latter date applies to the mailing of the letter.
-This means that the 4th, as a date, applies only to the verb **le xatra**, and not to the entire relation.
+This means that in **le xatra be de'i li vo** the part **de'i li vo** (_the 4th, as a date_), applies only to the argument **le xatra**, and not to the entire sentence.

-### Compound verbs in detail
+### Compound relations in detail

-The grouping of terms in Lojban grammar is particularly important when it comes to tanru (compound verbs).
-The way verbs group together in a tanru determines what that tanru means.
+The grouping of terms in Lojban grammar is particularly important when it comes to tanru (compound relations).
+The way relations group together in a tanru determines what that tanru means.
 For example,

 > _the bad music magazine_